-While you are a CFA charterholder member, as defined in the CFA Institute Bylaws (PDF), you have the right to use the following marks:
+While you are a CFA charterholder, as defined in the CFA Institute Bylaws (PDF), you have the right to use the following marks:

 - Chartered Financial Analyst®